rohanrhu/gdb-frontend/CONTRIBUTING.md

 Our argument behind that not using any framework is very strong and conscious.

 * It is not that "you can never know that the framework will be deprecated or not".
-* it is not that "frameworks are good but not necessary".
+* It is not that "frameworks are good but not necessary".

 The short explaination is: